axoplasm/axoplasm/i-believe.markdown

 	* random
 	* without purpose
 * All things and all people have intrinsic meaning and worth beyond their “usefulness” to anyone or anything else
+	* Said meaning and worth are unknown, and unknowable
-* There is no fundamental distinction between doing something (morally) good and doing something well
+* There is no fundamental distinction between doing something (morally) good and doing something well.
 * “Evil” exists but is transient and contingent
     * Its major contingency arises when “good” people look away
     * …or choose expediency over quality